 Certificate of Occupancy

-All buildings with three or more dwelling units, commercial buildings, and industrial buildings must have a Certificate of Occupancy (C of O) issued by the Fire Department posted on the premises.
-The C of O shows that the building is in compliance with applicable fire, building, housing, and other codes.
+All buildings with three or more dwelling units, commercial buildings, and industrial buildings must have a Fire Certificate of Occupancy (C of O) issued by the Department of Safety and Inspections.
+Non-owner occupied one and two-family dwellings are also required to have a Fire Certificate of Occupancy.
+The Fire C of O shows that the building is in compliance with applicable fire, building, housing, and other codes.

 C of O is a systematic inspection program, unlike other City programs which inspect only in response to complaints.
-Some commercial buildings are inspected annually while most are inspected on a two-year cycle.
-Residential buildings are also inspected on a two-year cycle.
-However, Fire Prevention will also inspect a building between scheduled inspections if complaints of violations are received.
+Some commercial buildings are inspected annually while most are inspected on a two or three-years cycle depending on the occupancy classification.
+Residential inspection cycle are base on the grade letter A, B, C, or D. These grade coming from the severity of individual violations found.
+However, Fire Safety Inspector will also inspect a building between scheduled inspections if complaints of violations are received.

 If violations are found during an inspection, orders will be issued to correct the violations.
 The C of O can be revoked for severe violations which are not corrected.
 A building cannot be occupied or used if the C of O has been revoked.
 Call Fire Inspections at 651-266-9898 if you have questions about whether a building should have a C of O or for complaints.